 Speed.
 As I discussed previously, Heroku's pre-packaged offerings generally don't provide as much compute capacity as is available on a cloud provider such as AWS.

 Pricing.
 While Heroku's pricing is easier to calculate, it tends to be more expensive than what you can get with a carefully managed offering on a cloud provider.
-(That's not surprising - Heroku is using Amazon RDS itself and simply charging an overhead for its ease of use!)
+(That's not surprising - Heroku is using AWS itself and simply charging an overhead for its ease of use!)

 Security.
 Heroku Postgres instances are publicly reachable on the Internet.
 You can create much more secure architectures directly on AWS.
 At TinyStacks, for example, we create all Amazon RDS instances for our customer's stacks in a private subnet for enhanced security.